sorewanya/nuclear_data_parser/README.md

-# Nuclear Data Parser to CSV and dart classes
+# Nuclear Data Parser to CSV; dart and cpp classes

 A Dart script for parsing and combining nuclear data from AME (Atomic Mass Evaluation), NUBASE, and reaction data files into a unified CSV format.